tgi-io/tgi-core/spec/README.md

 <blockquote><strong>Error: error creating Procedure: task[0].command must be a Command object</strong> thrown as expected
 </blockquote>
 #### requires
-<p>Establish other tasks that must be complete before this task is executed.
+Establish other tasks that must be complete before this task is executed.
 Pass as array of or single element.
 Can be string(for label label) or number(for array index).
-Use -1 for previous task, null for no dependencies</p>
+Use -1 for previous task, null for no dependencies

 &nbsp;<b><i>test it:</i></b>
 ```javascript
 this.shouldThrowError(Error('invalid type for requires in task[0]'), function () {